 - Natural substances corresponding to the Day Rays occur all over the world.
 Something that is easily accessible in one region might remain absolutely unknown in another locality.

-- Various traditions have developed carefully guarded sets of sacred scents based upon their concepts and practices.
-If we do not share these beliefs. we may not feel the connections.
+- Various traditions have developed carefully guarded sets of sacred scents based certain beliefs.
+If we do not understand these concepts, we may not feel the connections.

 - The scents that feel right to one person may have a different effect on another.
-Our Day Rays make a difference.
-For instance Tuesday and Saturday individuals crave strong scents.
+Our individual Day Rays and ruling planets can make the difference.

-- Likewise our Sun Signs depend upon familiar stimuli like sights, sounds, flavors and scents to feel comfortable, and they tend not to contemplate the causes of their experiences.
+- Likewise our Sun Signs depend upon familiar stimuli like sights, sounds, flavors and scents to feel comfortable, and they tend not to enjoy big or frequent changes.

 - The reasons for not “feeling” traditional associations are many.
-A person’s careless handling or base intention can obstruct.
-We may not have a clue because it is a brand new experience.
+A person’s careless handling or base intention can obstruct the reception of stimulation.

-- Keep in mind that these suggestions cover the uses of scent from an exceptionally wide period of time.
+- Keep in mind that these suggestions cover the uses of scent from different periods of time.
 Celestial influences change regularly, in both short and long term cycles.